How is the domestic load shared in your household?

 So, can you just pull those strands apart for me?

-Lyn: Well, that means that before the pandemic, men were averaging about two hours and 10 minutes of childcare a day.
+Professor Lyn Craig: Well, that means that before the pandemic, men were averaging about two hours and 10 minutes of childcare a day.
 Women were averaging about three and three‑quarter hours.
 And post the pandemic, afterwards, men’s had risen to three and a half hours and women’s had risen to over five hours.

 So, although the differences between those two sets of numbers was narrower afterwards, the amounts were higher for both and they were particularly high for women.